6 Tips To Throw The Perfect Jab

 How To Throw a Jab

-If it’s your first time learning to jab, or if you want a refresher, follow along with FightCamp trainer & former US National Team member Tommy Duquette as he guides us in-depth on how to throw a jab (link to video).
+If it’s your first time learning to jab, or if you want a refresher, follow along with FightCamp Co-Founder, Trainer & former US National Team member Tommy Duquette as he guides us in-depth on how to throw a jab.

 Whether you are a beginner or know your way around the bag, here are 6 (six) easy tips that you can practice at home on your own or with a bag to up the speed and power of your jabs:

 Make sure you have enough space to punch, kick, slip, and roll before you start practicing your punch and kick combinations.
 The FightCamp gym comes with a 8’ x 2’ floor mat which is a good size to start training with.

 Stand with your feet shoulder-width apart, knees slightly bent and your non-dominant (lead) foot and hand forward.
 Always jab with your lead hand.

 A strong boxing stance is key to throwing a good punch.
 It provides a strong foundation so that you can leverage your weight to generate power and speed with every punch.